 Read More »

-Discard Studies publishes The Dirt, a monthly compilation of recent publications, positions, opportunities, and calls for proposals in the field of discard studies.
-Here is The Dirt for April 2021.
+The Dirt is a monthly compilation of recent publications, positions, opportunities, and calls for proposals in the field.
+Here is The Dirt for June, 2021.